Thanushan2905/tribute-to-sundarpichai/README.md

 # Tribute to SUNDARPICHAI
-Tribute to Sundarpichai - for learning purpose
+Tribute to SUNDARPICHAI - for learning purpose